a-ainamdar/MB-280T01-Configure-Dynamics-365-customer-experience-model-driven-apps/Instructions/Labs/Lab_3_1_Views.md

 5. Locate and open the Expense Report table.
 6. Under Data experiences, select **Views.**
 7. Open the **Active Expense Reports** view.
-8. Select View Column and from the menu that appears, select **Report Purpose.**
-9. Select View Column and from the menu that appears, select **Report Due Date.**
-10. Repeat step nine to add the following columns:
-    - Report Total
-    - Last Date for Approval
+8. Select **Report Purpose, Report Due Date, Report Total,** and **Last Date for Approval.**
-11. Locate and select the **Created On** column.
+9. Locate and select the **Created On** column.
 From the menu that appears select **Remove.**
-12. Your view should have the Report Purpose, Report Due Date, Report Total, and Last Date for Approval columns on it.
+10. Your view should have the Report Purpose, Report Due Date, Report Total, and Last Date for Approval columns on it.
-13. Select the **Save and publish** button.
+11. Select the **Save and publish** button.
-14. Select the back button to return to the list of views.
+12. Select the back button to return to the list of views.

 Next, we will repeat that process to update the Inactive Expense Reports view.

 ### Task #5: Update the Inactive Expense Reports view

 1. Locate and open the Inactive Expense Reports view.
-2. Select View Column and from the menu that appears, select **Report Purpose.**
-3. Select View Column and from the menu that appears, select **Report Due Date.**
-4. Repeat step nine to add the following columns:
-    - Report Total
-    - Last Date for Approval
+2. Select **Report Purpose, Report Due Date, Report Total,** and **Last Date for Approval.**
-5. Locate and select the **Created On** column.
+3. Locate and select the **Created On** column.
 From the menu that appears select **Remove.**
-6. Your view should have the Report Purpose, Report Due Date, Report Total, and Last Date for Approval columns on it.
+4. Your view should have the Report Purpose, Report Due Date, Report Total, and Last Date for Approval columns on it.
-7. Select the **Save and publish** button.
+5. Select the **Save and publish** button.
-8. Select the back button to return to the list of views.
+6. Select the back button to return to the list of views.

 ### Task #6: Update the Quick Find Active Expense Reports view

 Finally, we will repeat that process one more time to update the Quick Find Active Expense Reports View.
 This is the view that is used whenever a user uses the search field to look for a specific Expense Report.

 1. Locate and open the Quick Find Active Expense Reports view.
-2. Select View Column and from the menu that appears, select **Report Purpose.**
-3. Select View Column and from the menu that appears, select **Report Due Date.**
-4. Repeat step nine to add the following columns:
-    - Report Total
-    - Last Date for Approval
+2. Select **Report Purpose, Report Due Date, Report Total,** and **Last Date for Approval.**
-5. Locate and select the **Created On** column.
+3. Locate and select the **Created On** column.
 From the menu that appears select **Remove.**
-6. Your view should have the Report Purpose, Report Due Date, Report Total, and Last Date for Approval columns on it.
+4. Your view should have the Report Purpose, Report Due Date, Report Total, and Last Date for Approval columns on it.
-7. On the right side of the screen, in the Find by section, select **Edit Find Table Columns.**
+5. On the right side of the screen, in the Find by section, select **Edit Find Table Columns.**
-8. Add the Report Purpose column.
+6. Add the Report Purpose column.
-9. Select the **Apply** button.
+7. Select the **Apply** button.
-10. Select the **Save and publish** button.
+8. Select the **Save and publish** button.
-11. Select the back button to return to the list of views.
+9. Select the back button to return to the list of views.

 ### Task #7: Create a new view called Expenses Reports Due today